 Next, define your product and its capabilities.
 In this step you need to explore the scenarios someone might want to use your voice UI.
 Write down different use cases and order them by the importance and value to your target user.
 Then make sure your key scenarios will actually work with voice.
 Remember the real reason to use voice is that the user can complete the task easier and more effectively.
 If that’s not the case, another interaction may be more suitable.

 Finally, create storyboards of potential situations that may require a voice UI.
 Then write dialogues, the foundation of the user flows, and keep them natural and brief.
 Reflect your unique brand and identity in the dialogue but craft the tone of voice and personality of your voice assistant carefully.
 Always consider your users’ needs and think about how staff should ideally interact with your customers, using empathy wherever you can.

 Once you’ve designed your voice UI, test and prototype it and continue to refine it.
 There’s no denying that voice UIs — when done right — can give you a big advantage over the competition.

 Touchless gesture control

-Touch – introduced by the iPhone in 2007 — revolutionized the way we design but now the interaction is evolving even further.
+Touch – introduced by the iPhone in 2007 — revolutionized the way we design but now interaction design is evolving even further.
 Companies are starting to invest in touchless gesture control, which works by tracking the motion of a person’s hand.

 Soon you won’t even need to touch your phone, you’ll be able to just wave your hand or pinch your fingers in the air to carry out a task.
 While Samsung requires you to hold a tiny wand – equipped with sensors – that you can also use as a stylus, Google’s Project Soli uses radar technology that works with a tiny chip that’s crammed full of sensors.
 These interpret the motion and translate it into data, determining what the user is trying to do.